brettChapman/multivis_tutorials/README.md

 <a id="five"></a>
 ## Tutorial 5: Spring-embedded network
 <i>In this tutorial we will step through a workflow to produce a Spring-embedded network (SEN) plot.
 SEN plots provide a means to represent correlations in an undirected graph where each node represents a metabolite and the spring constant of each edge between nodes represents the correlation coefficient.
 When the tension on the graph is allowed to relax and put in a low energy configuration, the springs push the nodes to their furthest allowed distance from each other in the graph layout.
 Where there are edges with higher correlation coefficients the spring tightens bringing nodes closer together and where there are lower correlation coefficients the spring loosens and stretches.
-SEN plots form a type of multivariate cluster analysis, where nodes clustered together are more positively correlated and nodes further apart are considered more negatively correlated.Additionally, univariate statistical analysis is also included in the form of p-values and other univariate statistics, such as p-values used for the size of nodes (made to be inversely proportional with larger nodes being more significant), or VIP scores, D-ratio etc. The colours of the nodes can also be associated with other variables such as correlation to drug concentrations, positive/negative fold change, classes of metabolites or other data types, and the colours of the edges can also be used to represent the positive/negative value of the correlations.
+SEN plots form a type of multivariate cluster analysis, where nodes clustered together are more positively correlated and nodes further apart are considered more negatively correlated.
+Additionally, univariate statistical analysis is also included in the form of p-values and other univariate statistics, such as p-values used for the size of nodes (which can be made to be inversely proportional with larger nodes being more significant), or VIP scores, D-ratio etc. The colours of the nodes can also be associated with other variables such as correlation to drug concentrations, positive/negative fold change, classes of metabolites or other data types, and the colours of the edges can also be used to represent the positive/negative value of the correlations.
 SEN plots can also be made to be interactive, allowing for further exploratory data analysis.</i>

 Launch tutorial 5 by clicking the "Launch Binder" icon: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brettChapman/multivis_tutorials/master?filepath=Tutorial5.ipynb)